-1. Within the first month of school, special education employees shall submit schedules to principals for review and approval.
+- 1. Within the first month of school, special education employees shall submit schedules to principals for review and approval.
 In setting these schedules, principals will assure employees receive their daily lunch, preparation, and duty-free times in accordance with Section 2.
-In the event an employee's agreed schedule has been compromised, employees should notify their supervisor promptly, or within two weeks.

-2. IEP Team Decision Making Process

-The District will provide, to all special education staff members, a written procedure outlining a clear philosophy and description of special education programming categories, along with systematic guidelines for determining program placements and a projected timeline for students transitioning between placements.
+In the event an employee's agreed schedule has been compromised, employees should notify their supervisor promptly, or within two weeks. - 2.
+IEP Team Decision Making Process guidelines for determining program placements and a projected timeline for students transitioning between placements.
 Using these guidelines, it is understood that student placement and service needs will be determined by the IEP team.
 These IEP team decisions are final, so long as the decision demonstrates requisite knowledge of the student, the student's evaluation data, and adherence to the District's procedures, guidelines and placement options.